kaichii/automerge.github.io/blog/2023-11-06-automerge-repo.md

 }
 ```

-Even though we call each device a "peer", `automerge-repo` actually works with both client-server transports and peer-to-peer networks.
+Don't let the usage of "peer" confuse you into thinking this is limited to peer to peer connectivity, `automerge-repo` works with both client-server and peer-to-peer network transports.

 The main methods on Repo are `find(url)` and `create()`, both of which return a `DocHandle` you can work with.

 ### Handle & Automerge URLs

-A `DocHandle` is a reference to an Automerge document that is synced and stored by the `Repo` from which you obtained the handle.
-This means that any changes you make to the document will be saved to storage and synced with peers, and likewise you can listen for changes received over the network.
+A `DocHandle` is a reference to an Automerge document that a `Repo` syncs and stores .
+The `Repo` instance saves any changes you make to the document and syncs with connected peers.
+Likewise, you can listen over the network for to a `Repo` for any changes it received.

 Each `DocHandle` has a `.url` property.
-This is a string of the form `automerge:<base58 encoded bytes>`, which uniquely identifies a document.
+This is a string which uniquely identifies a document in the form `automerge:<base58 encoded bytes>`.
 Once you have a URL you can use it to request the document from other peers.

 ### `DocHandle.doc()` and `DocHandle.docSync()`

-These two methods return the current state of the document.
-The difference is that `doc()` is an async method that resolves when the document has been loaded from storage or retrieved from a peer (whichever happens first), while `docSync()` is a synchronous method that assumes the document is already available.
+These two methods return the current state of the document. `doc()` is an asynchronous method that resolves when a repository loads the document from storage or retrieves it from a peer (whichever happens first), and `docSync()` is a synchronous method that assumes the document is already available.
+The examples below illustrate asynchronously loading a document or synchronously loading a document and then interacting with it:

 ```
 > const handle = repo.find("automerge:2j9knpCseyhnK8izDmLpGP5WMdZQ")